projectatomic/adb-vagrant-registration/README.md

 <a name="usage"></a>
 ## Usage

-The plugin is designed in an registration-manager-agnostic way which means that plugin itself does not depend on any OS nor way of registration. vagrant-registration only calls registration capabilities for given guest, passes the configuration options to them and handles interactive registration.
+The plugin is designed in a registration-manager agnostic way, which means, that the plugin itself, depends neither on any OS nor on the way of registration.
+The vagrant-registration plugin only calls registration capabilities for the given guest, passes the configuration options to them and handles interactive registration.

 That being said, this plugin currently ships only with registration capability files for RHEL's Subscription Manager and `rhn_register`.
 Feel free to submit others.